homebridge/apt-pkg/BUILD.md

 ### Stage 3 - Promote Release Package to APT Stores
 >Average Execution time: Approx 5 minutes

 This job is triggered by the changing of the Release status from `pre-release` to `released`.
-This is manual step.
+Changing the prerelease to release is a manual step.

 1. Release assets are downloaded from the latest release
 2. Assets are promoted to `repo.homebridge.io`